robinsones/dsp/resources/spark/1_spark_install.md

 reshama$
 ```

-:boom: :boom: :boom: **Congrats on a successful!
-You are now running interactive Spark!  with Python!** :boom: :boom: :boom:
+:boom: :boom: :boom: **Congrats on a successful install!
+You are now running interactive Spark -- with Python!** :boom: :boom: :boom: